Gautam-Mandrawliya/script-project/README.md

    ```

 2. **Run the Script**
-   - To install and deploy the WordPress site, run the script without any arguments:
+   - If CentOS/RHEL physical machine.
+To install and deploy the WordPress site, run the script without any arguments:
      ```bash
      ./script.sh
+     ```

+   - This script also run in Amazon RedHat-9 VM but you need some modification or troubleshooting.

+    - If Amazon Linux VM.
+To install and deploy the WordPress site, run the script without any arguments:
+     ```bash
+     ./amazon-linux.sh
      ```
    - Follow on-screen instructions for further options.

 3. **Access WordPress**